-- 9.2.1 The capitalised terms used in these Regulations are as defined in the ITTF Handbook or as follows, unless the context otherwise requires: - 9.2.1.1 "AGM" means an annual general meeting of ITTF. - 9.2.1.2 "Alleged Person" means the person or party who is suspected to have committed a violation of the Applicable Rules. - 9.2.1.3 "Applicable Rules" has the meaning given to it in R9.4.2. - 9.2.1.4 "Appropriate Person" has the meaning given to it in R9.24.1. - 9.2.1.5 "CAS" means the Court of Arbitration for Sport. - 9.2.1.6 "EGM" means an extraordinary general meeting of ITTF. - 9.2.1.7 "Independent Member" means a member of the Integrity Board that meets the Independence Requirements and has voting rights. - 9.2.1.8 "Independence Requirements" has the meaning given to it in R9.6.1. - 9.2.1.9 "Investigation Notice" means a written demand to a Table Tennis Party for information relating to any potential breach of any Applicable Rule, as further described in R9.17.6. - 9.2.1.10 "ITTF Handbook" means the ITTF Handbook as published and amended from time to time. - 9.2.1.11 "ITTF Integrity Board" means the supervising body of the ITTF Integrity Unit, consisting of the ITTF Integrity Board Members. - 9.2.1.12 "ITTF Integrity Board Members" means the individuals listed at R9.5.2 in these Regulations, who make up the composition of the ITTF Integrity Board. - 9.2.1.13 "ITTF Integrity Officer" means an employee(s) assigned to be part of the ITTF Integrity Unit, working under the instruction of the ITTF Head of Integrity, and any external specialist person or entity engaged by the ITTF Head of Integrity to perform a specific function for the ITTF Integrity Unit. - 9.2.1.14 "ITTF Tribunal" means the highest judicial body within ITTF to hear and decide cases at first instance or as an appellate body as set out in the ITTF Tribunal Regulations.
+- 9.2.1 The capitalised terms used in these Regulations are as defined in the ITTF Statutes or as follows, unless the context otherwise requires: - 9.2.1.1 "AGM" means an annual general meeting of ITTF. - 9.2.1.2 "Alleged Person" means the person or party who is suspected to have committed a violation of the Applicable Rules. - 9.2.1.3 "Applicable Rules" has the meaning given to it in R9.4.2. - 9.2.1.4 "Appropriate Person" has the meaning given to it in R9.24.1. - 9.2.1.5 "CAS" means the Court of Arbitration for Sport. - 9.2.1.6 "EGM" means an extraordinary general meeting of ITTF. - 9.2.1.7 "Independent Member" means a member of the Integrity Board that meets the Independence Requirements and has voting rights. - 9.2.1.8 "Independence Requirements" has the meaning given to it in R9.6.1. - 9.2.1.9 "Investigation Notice" means a written demand to a Table Tennis Party for information relating to any potential breach of any Applicable Rule, as further described in R9.17.6. - 9.2.1.10 "ITTF Integrity Board" means the supervising body of the ITTF Integrity Unit, consisting of the ITTF Integrity Board Members. - 9.2.1.11 "ITTF Integrity Board Members" means the individuals listed at R9.5.2 in these Regulations, who make up the composition of the ITTF Integrity Board. - 9.2.1.12 "ITTF Integrity Officer" means an employee(s) assigned to be part of the ITTF Integrity Unit, working under the instruction of the ITTF Head of Integrity, and any external specialist person or entity engaged by the ITTF Head of Integrity to perform a specific function for the ITTF Integrity Unit. - 9.2.1.13 "ITTF Statutes" means the ITTF Statutes as published and amended from time to time. - 9.2.1.14 "ITTF Tribunal" means the highest judicial body within ITTF to hear and decide cases at first instance or as an appellate body as set out in the ITTF Tribunal Regulations.